dhis2/integration-icd1x/README.md

 		[Optional, default = http://localhost]

 	--client-id  string

-		[Optional, default = The client id to be used with the publicly hosted icd1 repository]
+		The client id to be used with the publicly hosted icd1 repository [Optional, default = ]

 	--client-secret  string

-		[Optional, default = The client secret to be used with the publicly hosted icd1 repository]
+		The client secret to be used with the publicly hosted icd1 repository [Optional, default = ]

 	--file-out  string
-		Path to the output file
+		Path to the output
-		[Optional, default = options.json]
+		[Optional, default = output]

 	--verbose	Indicates whether progress should be displayed verbosely [Optional, default = false]
 ```

 ### icd10